Arunodhai/Kaiburr-Task2/README.md

 # Kaiburr Task 2 : API Deployment with Kubernetes on Minikube

-This repository contains the Kubernetes manifests and Dockerfiles for deploying the Spring Boot API application connected to MongoDB (created in Task 1) on a Minikube cluster.
+This repository contains the Kubernetes manifests and Dockerfile for deploying the Spring Boot API application connected to MongoDB (created in Task 1) on a Minikube cluster.

 ## Prerequisites